 The “cutouts” perform both figuratively (by removing the leaders from their historical timelines and contexts), and literally (by cutting the figures out of the original image backgrounds and applying them to the present using a traditional wheatpaste process.
 Careful consideration to site selection and positioning give the historical figures a life-size presence as “citizens” of the community.

 Purposely devoid of any accompanying text, the temporary installation is not meant to be instructional or serve as a history lesson.
 The project relies on chance, imagination and the curiosity of the viewer for meaning.

 The long tradition of “wheatpasting" is by nature public and temporary.
 The installations will slowly fade away over time blending with their substrates.
+The decay is an important element of the project.
 Site selection is of course sensitive to historic preservation and nothing is attached to 1880’s historic surfaces.

 "WTTW Chicago Tonight Highlights #Laborpaste Project" Ask Geoffrey, November 30, 2016

 "Life-sized photos of historic figures displayed in downtown Gary" NWI Times, Joseph S. Pete - December 5, 2016